What You Need to Know About Online Therapy

 Online therapy appointments have opened up doors to see specialists that may not have an office in your part of the state.
 For example, at Emma Schmidt and Associates we offer relationship therapy and sex therapy.
 This is a specialty that may be able to be harder to find in certain areas.
 Online therapy allows you to have access to those resources without having to travel, or go without treatment.

 Online therapy has also made therapy accessible to people who live in rural areas, lack reliable transportation, struggle with mobility, etc. Clients are no longer limited to care available in their immediate vicinity or care outside of their homes.
 This can also be very helpful during inclement weather.
 No more choosing between driving through an ice storm or canceling your appointment.
 You can now attend your appointment from the safety and warmth of your own home!
 Wear your sweatpants while you’re at it!!

 (And if you’re wondering–yes, there’s a good chance your online therapist is wearing sweatpants too.)

 Your location matters

 Here is one of the tricky parts of online therapy.
 At the moment, there is no national license for therapists.
 So, this means they have to have a license in each state they want to practice in.
-As a result, online therapy has made these laws harder to navigate.
+As a result, it has made these laws harder to navigate.
 Especially if the client lives near a state border or travels often.

 Today, the law states that therapists must hold a license in whichever state the client is located at the time of the appointment.
 So for example, one of my Kentucky clients may travel to Florida for vacation and want to have a virtual session with me while they were there.
 If so, I would have to be licensed in Florida to be able to legally hold that session.